Dave Treen: 1979 gubernatorial election

 Because the state constitution restricted governors from seeking a third consecutive term in office, incumbent Governor Edwin Edwards was ineligible for the 1979 election.
-Treen was the only Republican candidate among over five candidates.
+Treen was the only Republican candidate among six major candidates.
 On October 27, 1979, in one of the closest elections in Louisiana history, Treen won first place with nearly 22 percent of the vote in the jungle primary for governor, the second such election held in Louisiana following Edwards's reform of Louisiana elections.

 Barely finishing in second place and the final qualifying spot for the general election was Louis Lambert, a Democratic member of the Louisiana Public Service Commission, with 20.74 percent of the vote.
 While Treen was most popular in the Greater New Orleans, Acadiana, and North Louisiana, Lambert had the strongest support among black voters and members of labor unions.
 One factor in black and labor voters' preferring Lambert, according to Howell Raines of The New York Times, was Treen's 1960 work for the Louisiana States' Rights Party.

-For the December 8 general election, the four losing Democratic candidates, including Secretary of State Paul Hardy and State Senator Edgar G. "Sonny" Mouton, Jr., all endorsed Treen.
+For the December 8 general election, the four losing Democratic candidates, Lieutenant Governor Jimmy Fitzmorris, Secretary of State Paul Hardy, Speaker of the Louisiana House E.L.
+"Bubba" Henry and State Senator Edgar G. "Sonny" Mouton, Jr., all endorsed Treen.
 Their support helped him to defeat Democratic challenger Louis Lambert by 9,557 votes.
 Treen received 690,691 (50.3%) to Lambert's 681,134 (49.7%).
 He won 22 parishes in victory, compared to 27 parishes in defeat in 1972.
 Only ten parishes that had voted for Treen in 1972 stuck with him in 1979.
 His strongest parishes in victory were all in south Louisiana: Plaquemines, Lafayette, St. Tammany, and Iberia.
 Treen paid off the four Democratic candidates' campaign debts in exchange for their support.

 Governor of Louisiana (1980–1984)

 Tenure

 On March 10, 1980, the 51-year-old Treen became the 51st governor of Louisiana.
 Until then, the last Republican to serve in that office was Stephen B. Packard, who briefly served in the first few months of 1877 following the Compromise of 1877 that ended Reconstruction.
 His oath of office was administered by 19th Judicial Court Judge Douglas Gonzales, a Republican from Baton Rouge.
 Gonzales gave Treen a Bible inscribed, "Dave, Upon this good book, you took your oath of office.
 Please keep it close so it can serve as a constant reminder of your solemn commitment to the people of this great state ..."

-Treen entered office with Democratic Lieutenant Governor Robert L. Freeman, a Louisiana State Senate that had no Republican members, and Louisiana House of Representatives where Democrats had a supermajority.
+Treen entered office with Democratic Lieutenant Governor Robert L. Freeman (an Edwards floor leader during his two terms in the House), a Louisiana State Senate that had no Republican members, and Louisiana House of Representatives where Democrats had a supermajority.